bao-project/bao-docs/source/development/misra.rst

       reconfigure the tools accordingly.

-As described in :ref:`Repository MISRA Artefacts`, each repository must provide a GEP in a CSV format, for which a baseline is provided in the `CI repository
+As described in :ref:`Repository MISRA Artefacts`, each repository must provide a GEP in a CSV format, for which a baseline is provided in the :ref:`CI repository
 <ci_repo>`.

 .. _deviations: